nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 title: OutBook User Guide
 ---

-OutBook is an app that allows busy professionals to manage their numerous contacts and meeting schedule.
+OutBook is an app that allows young tech-savvy free-lance insurance agents to manage their numerous contacts and meeting schedule.
+It is optimised for Command Line Interface (CLI) aims to significantly reduce the time needed for organizational tasks.

+This guide is to help you explore and learn about what are its features and how to use them.

 * Table of Contents
 {:toc}

 --------------------------------------------------------------------------------------------------------------------
+<div style="page-break-after: always;"></div>
 # Quick start

 1. Ensure you have Java `11` or above installed in your Computer.